 If this unit is being matched with an approved line set or indoor unit coil that was previously charged with mineral oil, or if it is being matched with a coil which was manufactured before January of 1999, the coil and line set must be flushed prior to installation.
 Take care to empty all existing traps.
-Polyol ester (POE) oils are used in units charged with HFC-410A refrigerant.
+Polyol ester (POE) oils are used in Lennox units charged with HFC-410A refrigerant.
 Residual mineral oil can act as an insulator, preventing proper heat transfer.
 It can also clog the expansion device and reduce system performance and capacity.
-Failure to properly flush the system per this instruction and the detailed installation and service procedures manual will void the warranty.
+Failure to properly flush the system per this instruction and the detailed Installation and Service Procedures manual will void the warranty.

 Flush the existing line set per the following instructions.
+For more information, refer to the Installation and Service Procedures manual available on LennoxPros.com.
 CAUTION - DO NOT attempt to flush and re-use existing line sets or indoor coil when the system contains contaminants (i.e., compressor burn out).